TheGoodlike13/liberty_or_death/README.md

 Time to proceed onwards with step 4.
 We're on [#how_to_deploy](#how_to_deploy) if you're lost.
 I add the servlet feature to the server.xml file.

 Step 5.
-Run the server.
+Start the server.
 I don't trust this page anymore, so I'll refer to [#gradle_plugin](#gradle_plugin) instead.
 That's where all the cool kids look for documentation.
 I'm a bit perplexed, as there seems to be a difference between 'running' and 'starting'.
 Let's try to use the specific wording from the guide and run 'gradlew libertyStart'.